|

 With some telephone consultancy a few minor issues were quickly dealt

-with and the contract was completed very successfully 'in house'
+with and the contract was completed very successfully 'in house' Speaking to Peter Candler the client recently he

 made a couple of very interesting points about the building.
 Initially